• Facebook

 Raw Papaya Paste

-Raw papaya paste is a strong natural meat tenderizer which gives meat its melt in mouth texture synonymous with Bihari boti and Bihari kebabs.
-You can buy raw papaya paste in jars available in Asian stores or Indian/Pakistani store, Or make your own.
+Raw papaya paste is a strong natural meat tenderizer that gives meat its melt-in-mouth texture synonymous with Bihari boti and Bihari kebabs.
+You can buy raw papaya paste in jars available in Asian stores or Indian/Pakistani stores, or make your own.

-To make your own papaya paste, simply wash raw papaya and cut it into small pieces.
+To make your own papaya paste, wash the raw papaya and cut it into small pieces.
 Only remove the seeds from the core and leave the skin intact.
-Put it in a blender with some water to get paste!
-And that’s it
+Put it in a blender with some water to get a paste!
+And that’s it.
+You can freeze papaya paste as well.

 Raw Papaya Substitutes

-• You can use meat tenderizer about 2 tsp only.
-Remember meat tenderize has a taste of its own and overdoing it can give your kababs a funky taste
+• Meat tenderizer – About 2 tsp only.
+Remember, meat tenderizer has a taste of its own, and overdoing it can give your kababs a funky taste.

-• Another natural meat tenderizer is kiwi.
-You can use kiwi paste to get the same effect as raw papaya.
-Just add an additional tablespoon of vinegar to counter the sweetness of kiwi
+• Kiwi – You can use kiwi paste to get the same effect as raw papaya.
+Just add a tablespoon of vinegar to counter the sweetness of the kiwi.

-• Pineapple paste made from fresh pineapple contains an enzyme which is also a strong meat tenderizer.
+• Pineapple paste – Fresh pineapple contains an enzyme that is a strong meat tenderizer.
 It’s half as strong as papaya paste.
-But pineapple has a strong sweet taste of its own so I won’t suggest using a lot of pineapple paste.
-Just increase marination time to 2 days with pineapple paste rather than using a lot of quantity.
+But pineapple has a strong, sweet taste of its own, so I won’t suggest using a lot of pineapple paste.
+Just increase the marination time to 2 days with pineapple paste rather than using a lot of quantity.

 How to make Beef Handi Kabab